Table of Contents

 - Whiskey Creek Estates (Ijamsville) – $1.375 mil.

 Incidentally, according to a well-known appraiser in our area, a killer view can add about 10% to the value of a home.
 Sometimes more, depending on the rarity of the view and price range of the home.
-Is it any wonder that some of the most expensive homes sit at the foot of Sugarloaf Mountain, or in the Middletown Valley?
-Mountain and valley views are often stunning!
+Is it any wonder that some of the most expensive homes are near Sugarloaf Mountain, or in the Middletown Valley?
+Mountain and valley views are stunning!

 ⚠️Safe Neighborhoods in Frederick County